sthufnagl/AIwithOllama/README.md

+# AI with Ollama
-# This is a collection of Python Code Snippets with Ollama and AI #
+## This is a collection of Python Code Snippets with Ollama and AI